fatahdigital/docco/content/docs/getting-started/installation.en.md

 ### Technical Users

-1. Download the latest zipped Hugo executable from [Hugo Releases][releases].
+1. Download the latest zipped Hugo executable from [Hugo Releases](https://github.com/gohugoio/hugo/releases).
 2. Extract all contents to your `..\Hugo\bin` folder.
 3. In PowerShell or your preferred CLI, add the `hugo.exe` executable to your PATH by navigating to `C:\Hugo\bin` (or the location of your hugo.exe file) and use the command `set PATH=%PATH%;C:\Hugo\bin`.
 If the `hugo` command does not work after a reboot, you may have to run the command prompt as administrator.